Inside a Chinese Bakery, from Buns to Tarts

-Valerie Ng loves macaroons, almond croissants, and raspberry tarts from a French pastry shop, but when she’s looking for treats that are light and not too sweet, she heads for the Chinese bakeries.
+Valerie Ng loves macarons, almond croissants, and raspberry tarts from a French pastry shop, but when she’s looking for treats that are light and not too sweet, she heads for the Chinese bakeries.

 Daan Taat